Is Japanese read from right to left or left to right?

 Take a look at this Japanese newspaper page.
 You can see that the title (in red) and the main text at the bottom of the page is written in vertical columns – tategaki.
-These columns are read top to bottom, left to right.
+These columns are read top to bottom, right to left.
 In contrast, the text immediately underneath the picture is written in horizontal lines – yokogaki.
 This is read from left to right, just like English.

 You might this this would be confusing, but once you are more familiar with the Japanese characters, you won’t even have to think about it – promise!

 Books and manga